Wallace & Gromit: The Curse of the Were-Rabbit: Box office

 Wallace & Gromit: The Curse of the Were-Rabbit opened in 3,645 cinemas and had an opening weekend gross of $16 million, putting it at number one for that weekend.
 During its second weekend it came in at number two, just $200,000 behind The Fog.
+The film grossed £9.4 million pounds during its opening weekend in the United Kingdom.
 The Curse of the Were-Rabbit grossed $192.6 million at the box office, of which $56.1 million was from the United States.
 As of January 2023, it is the second-highest-grossing stop-motion animated film of all time behind Aardman's first feature film, Chicken Run.